 We’re not sure if you know our background.
 Just so you do...Jim has written a number of hit movies, such as Missing In Action, Invasion USA and The Delta Force.
 The two of us currently have a dramatic feature project in development with Richard and Lili Zanuck and have just written and produced a comedy feature that is going to be released soon.
 We are extremely impressed with your work.
 The story is compelling, the structure and dialogue are spot-on.
 Wow!
 Are you sure that you haven’t been doing this for twenty years?

 A most unique, interesting and entertaining person, with a family legacy that dates back to their 1654 arrival to America.
 Michael is a Chicago native who has lived all over the world.
-He now keeps residences in Los Angeles and New York, and is best known as the producer of the original Broadway production, and subsequent productions that traveled throughout the world, of Hair, one of the theaters' most commercially successful musicals ever.
+He now keeps resides in Los Angeles and is best known as the producer of the original Broadway production, and subsequent productions that traveled throughout the world, of Hair, one of the theaters’ most commercially successful musicals ever.

 The Boss Always Sits In The Back is a very interesting book about the inside workings of the Mafia, with many wonderful personal touches.
 I found it fascinating.
 I can imagine what a time the author must have had, and also how close he came to the abyss from time to time.

-Actor with that oh-so-recognizable face, and a resume that reads like the best of TV and film during the latter part of the 20th Century...and into the 21st.
-The short list includes; Dog Day Afternoon, Saturday Night Fever, Total Recall, City Slickers, Dick Tracy, Columbo, NYPD Blue, Friends, Ally McBeal, Murphy Brown, Lois & Clark and Hercules.
+Actor with that oh-so-recognizable face, and a resume that reads like the best of TV and film.
+The short list includes Dog Day Afternoon, Saturday Night Fever, Total Recall, City Slickers, Dick Tracy, Columbo, NYPD Blue, Friends, Ally McBeal, Murphy Brown, Lois & Clark and Hercules.
 He met Jon in 2001 over lunch with Milton Berle at the Beverly Hills Friars Club.
-They've been friends ever since.
+They’ve been friends ever since.
 The following is a letter Bobby sent after reading the manuscript for The Boss Always Sits In The Back.